emily-noble/prideflagsearch/README.md

 ## Rough Sorting

 Distinguish between very common flags and less common flags to help bump flags that the user was more likely to see towards the top.

-- Flags to Add to WikiMedia
-  - Update the UK Gay Pride Flag wiki with our scalable version https://commons.wikimedia.org/wiki/File:Gay_Pride_flag_of_the_United_Kingdom.svg